 CHM employs a team of project managers and coordinators who help facilitate translational research for both clinical and laboratory investigators.
 The center assists with IRB submissions to create and amend biospecimen and retrospective research protocols and facilitates agreement submissions with the MSK legal team for multicenter projects and collaborations with industry partners.

-- The Hematologic Oncology Tissue Bank (HOTB) is a centralized, comprehensive resource for banking human biological specimens to support research using primary human cells and tissue.
+The Hematologic Oncology Tissue Bank (HOTB) is a centralized, comprehensive resource for banking human biological specimens to support research using primary human cells and tissue.
 It has become an invaluable resource with a large, annotated bank of primary samples from patients with CH and hematologic malignancies.
-However, the optimal use of primary patient samples, the sampling of patients at key clinical timepoints, and the integration of genomic data with clinical and therapeutic response data are critical needs for a robust translational research program.
+The optimal use of primary patient samples, the sampling of patients at key clinical timepoints, and the integration of genomic data with clinical and therapeutic response data are critical needs for a robust translational research program.
 The translational research team also facilitates and assists with specimen queries and annotation of samples to optimize the use of human biological specimens for research.
-Equally important, CHM serves as a link between specific research projects, HOTB, and the labs, such as for projects that need to sample patients at specific clinical timepoints.
+Equally important, CHM serves as a link between specific research projects, HOTB, and the labs, such as for projects that require patient specimens at specific clinical timepoints.